h2oai/tutorials/Driverless AI/time-series-recipe-retail-sales-forecasting/time-series-recipe-retail-sales-forecasting.md

 ### About the Dataset

-The dataset we will use in this tutorial contains information about a global retail store.
+The dataset we will use in this self-paced course contains information about a global retail store.
 It includes historical data for 45 of its stores located in different regions of the United States from 02-05-2010 to 11-01-2012.
 Each numbered store contains a number of departments, stores-specific markdowns (promotional) events they have throughout the year, which typically happens before significant holidays such as the Superbowl, Labor Day, Thanksgiving, and Christmas.
 Additional information included is weekly sales, dates of those sales, the fuel price in the region, consumer price index, and unemployment rate.
 The dataset was used in a Kaggle in 2014 competition to help this retail store forecast sales of its stores[1].

 Our training dataset is a synthesis of the csv data sources provided for the Kaggle Store Sales Forecasting competition.
 The three datasets were: